 Transit Future Plan

-BC Transit, in collaboration with the City of Prince George, conducted a 25-year Transit Future Plan envisions what the Prince George transit network should look like 25 years from now, and describes what services, infrastructure, and investments are needed to get there.
-The plan was designed to support local community goals and objectives, such as strengthening the link between transportation and land use in order to support sustainable growth.
+BC Transit, in collaboration with the City of Prince George, conducted a 25-year Transit Future Plan for PG that envisions what the Prince George transit network should look like 25 years from now.
+The Plan describes services, infrastructure, and investments needed to reach its goals and was designed to support local community objectives such as strengthening the link between transportation and land use to encourage sustainable growth.

-After more than two years of extensive public consultation, the City of Prince George Council recently approved 2500 expansion hours for implementation September 5th 2017.
+After more than two years of extensive public consultation, the City of Prince George Council approved 2,500 expansion hours to be used starting September 5, 2017.
 Based on recommendations from the Transit Future Plan, these hours were put towards:

-- Increase service hours on Sunday
+- Increasing service hours on Sunday.

-- New route #10 Spruceland Connector to downtown
+- New route #10 Spruceland Connector to downtown.

-- Increase frequency on Saturdays for the Route #15,and #88/89
+- Increasing frequency on Saturdays for the Route #15 and #88/89.

-- #1 Heritage, routing and schedule changes
+- Routing and schedule changes for #1 Heritage.

-- Minor routing changes to routes #46/47 and 88/89
+- Minor routing changes to routes #46/47 and 88/89.

-- Sunday-level service on most statutory holidays
+- Sunday-level service on most statutory holidays.

-- Other minor schedule changes
+- Other minor schedule changes.